What Is Diamond Fluorescence?

 Now that you know what diamond fluorescence is, let’s cover the degrees of fluorescence.
 The GIA has detailed five degrees of diamond fluorescence:

-- Faint: Weak fluorescence and not a significant influence on the diamond’s color.
+- Faint: Faint fluorescence and not a significant influence on the diamond’s color

 Remember, the GIA stated that only 10% of all diamonds that exhibit fluorescence will be visibly affected in non-UV settings.
 Therefore, of that 10% only a small amount of diamonds (those with a high degree of fluorescence) will be visibly affected by fluorescence.

 The main way that fluorescence affects a diamond is by creating a cloudy, milky appearance and affecting the diamond’s value.
-The cloudy appearance is only noticeable in medium to very strong fluorescence.
+The cloudy appearance is only noticeable in diamonds with medium, strong or very strong fluorescence.
 But how does fluorescence affect value?

 How fluorescence affects diamond value:

 - For high color grades (D/E/F) with strong fluorescence, despite creating a whiter appearance, fluorescence will lower the stone’s price by up to 25%.

 - For lower color grades, fluorescence has a much smaller, sometimes even negligible impact.
 In fact, some jewelers will sell diamonds with low color grades and notable fluorescence at premium prices as they look whiter.
 However, while the stone may look like a better color grade, they are not worth a premium as fluorescence does not add value.

 - For fancy colored diamonds (not white diamonds), fluorescence can be a very big issue.
 Colored diamonds can be extremely rare and valuable depending on the intensity of the color of the stone.
 However fluorescence will weaken the color and therefore have a very negative impact on price.